 • Describe public safety organizational dynamics through multiple perspectives

-• Apply body of knowledge to real-world public safety issues through experiential learning projects
+• Apply the body of knowledge to real-world public safety issues through experiential learning projects

 If you're interested in pursuing the Public Safety Administration bachelor's degree at Neumann University, we encourage you to request more information today.
 We can't wait to hear from you!